 The most common withdrawal symptoms, along with a typical time frame that these symptoms occur, include:

-- Anxiety, depression, and a desire to return back to the drug around days 6-7
+- Anxiety, depression, and a desire to return to the drug around days 6-7

-Some chronic psychological symptoms, such as anxiety and depression, may continue for months after detoxing off of hydrocodone.
+Some chronic psychological symptoms, such as anxiety and depression, may continue for months after detoxing from hydrocodone.